top of page

 Sometimes “success” in this phase is brushing your teeth, answering one email, or putting on real pants.
 That counts.
 Fully.

-Your system isn’t broken.
-It’s trying to keep you alive.
+You're not broken.
+Your brain is trying to keep you alive.
 And when emotions feel too big or too unclear, we don’t usually sit down and gently process them.
 We… outsource them.

 • We eat them